campaignmonitor/cmfbsub/README.md

 So, you would now push to `devcmfbsub` to deploy the development version of the app, and push to `cmfbsub` and `csfbsub` to deploy both the Campaign Monitor branded and white-label versions of the app.

-To deploy directly to Heroku:
+In the alternative, to deploy directly to Heroku:
 First, you need to install the Heroku CLI.

 To get a list of remotes -